 - c) Set the mounting plate aside; continue with the steps below. - 2.
 Turn off your computer and disconnect the power cord.
 Open the cabinet, following the manufacturer's instructions. - 3.
-Select an available PCIe expansion slot that's compatible with your RAID controller and remove the slot cover, as shown in the figure below.
-(PCIe bus compatibility is marked on the controller figures in About Your RAID Controller on page 16.)
-Be sure to choose a slot next to an empty slot in the backplane; you will use the empty slot to install the supercapacitor mounting plate, after you install the controller.
+Select an available PCle expansion slot that's compatible with your RAID controller and remove the slot cover, as shown in the figure below.
+(PCle bus compatibility is marked on the controller figures in About Your RAID Controller on page 17.)
+Be sure to choose a slot in the backplane with an empty slot next to it; you will use the empty slot to install the supercapacitor mounting plate, after you install the controller.
 Remove the slot cover for the mounting plate, then continue with the next step.

 4. Insert the RAID controller into the expansion slot and press down gently but firmly until it clicks into place.
 When installed properly, the RAID controller should appear level with the expansion slot.
+Secure the bracket in the expansion slot, using the retention device (for instance, a screw or lever) supplied with your computer.